What is a Uvulopalatopharyngoplasty?

 - Significant improvement in snoring

-- Reduced or eliminated sleep apnea symptoms
+- Reduced effects of snoring or sleep apnea

-If you are suffering from snoring or sleep apnea and believe you may benefit from UPPP, the first step is to consult with a sleep health expert.
+If you are suffering from snoring or sleep apnea and believe you may benefit from a UPPP, the first step is to consult with a sleep health expert.
 Ear, nose, and throat specialists at eos sleep have extensive experience in treating sleep apnea with UPPP surgery.
-Call 1-800-EOS-SLEEP today or fill out the form on this page to schedule an appointment or to learn more about eos sleep treatment options.
+Call 212.873.6036 today or fill out the form on this page to schedule an appointment or to learn more about eos sleep treatment options.